ansys/pyfluent/doc/source/user_guide/session/session.rst

 Using PyFluent sessions
 =======================

-You can obtain a PyFluent session object by calling either :func:`launch_fluent()
+You can obtain a PyFluent session object by calling either of the functions, :func:`launch_fluent()
 <ansys.fluent.core.launcher.launcher.launch_fluent>` or :func:`connect_to_fluent() <ansys.fluent.core.launcher.launcher.connect_to_fluent>`.